 Chopped Party Games

 Another fun way to pass the time at a Chopped party is by watching episodes of the show.
-You might even do this prior to the challenge portion of your party, so everyone has a clear idea of how the game is played.
+You might even do this before the challenge portion of your party, so everyone has a clear idea of how the game is played.

 Chopped Party Favors and Prizes